demisto/content/Packs/ExpanseV2/Integrations/ExpanseV2/README.md

 Expanse Expander V2

-This integration was integrated and tested with version Expanse Expander and Behavior
+This integration was integrated and tested with Expanse Expander and Behavior.

+Supported Cortex XSOAR versions: 6.0.0 and later.

 ## Configure ExpanseV2 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.